BD-KD: Balancing the Divergences for Online Knowledge Distillation: Experiments and Results

 One of the main consequences of the capacity gap problem in KD is that the student does not benefit from larger teacher distillation \cite{mirzadeh2020improved}.
-In Figure \ref{fig:capacit_gap}, we compare the available online distillation techniques and observe their behaviour with respect to the gap problem.
+In Figure \ref{fig:capacity_short_a}, we compare the available online distillation techniques and observe their behavior with respect to the capacity gap problem.
 Predominantly, BD-KD is performing well overall.
 We observe a steady boost as we increase our network size.
-As a matter of fact, with DML, online distillation has reduced performance when a higher capacity teacher is used.
-Similarly with SWitOKD, the student performance plateaus as we increase the teacher network size.
+As a matter of fact, with DML, online distillation has reduced performance when a higher-capacity teacher is used.
+Similarly, with SwitOKD, student performance plateaus as we increase the teacher size.